Get-Into-Web3/6-days-of-solidity/README.md

     In function declaration we pass Parameters.It can be used in two ways:

         1) Pass by Value => It means it will create a new copy of what you are passing as Argument while calling the function.
 In this it will not affect your original argument.
-        2) Pass by reference => It means it will not create any copy,it just use the address of argument that you are passing while calling the function.But It will manipulate your original argument.
+        2) Pass by reference => It means it will not create any copy,it just use the address of argument that you are passing.while calling the function.But It will manipulate your original argument.

            We use memory for pass by Value in Solidity.

            Example: